 At Alpha Pest Control, we are experienced in termites and can come up with a plan to treat them that best fits your time and budget.
 Not all termite exterminations need to encompass a full treatment.
-Let us help you figure out what best suits your needs based on your personal situation.
+We will study your specific issue and come up with a treatment plan that will address your needs.
 You may need just a spot treatment, a treatment of your whole house or termite bait stations.

 Where do they come from?

 Termites need moisture so the subterranean live in the soil and move from there back and forth into the structure via their mud tubes.

 Drywood termites also need moisture but can live in the wood structure of the home without going to back to the soil, as long as there is enough moisture in the wood.